byuitechops/update-course-images/README.md

 #### `npm run upload`
 Executes the uploadCanvas file, which will upload the image to a specific course with the course id.

 Requirements: `npm run clean` must have been executed.
-This function relies on the results of the clean file execution.
+Depending on additional factors, this function relies on the results of the clean file execution.

 <b>Important</b> (notice given 10/31/2018): I have updated the code to allow `npm run upload` to be run on its own while giving it the array of proper Canvas course objects.
 The updated way to call `npm run upload` is to ensure that the JSON file that contains the array of Canvas
 course objects exists and execute `npm run upload ${insert your filepath to JSON file here}`.
 For example, I have a file named exampleCourses.json